21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 A too-tight ponytail

 A far more rare cause of itching plus hair loss is Lichen planopilaris, according to Dr. Haley.
 Lichen planopilaris is a rare inflammatory condition that results in patchy progressive permanent hair loss mainly on the scalp.
 According to the American Skin Association, this condition affects around one percent of Americans, most of whom are over age 30.
-The aim of treatment is to slow progression of the inflammatory process, which includes slowing the loss of hair.
-These are the 11 things you itchy skin can tell you about your health.
+The aim of treatment is to slow the progression of the inflammatory process, which includes slowing the loss of hair.

 Another unusual reason for scalp itchiness is sarcoidosis, according to Dr. Klein.
 Sarcoidosis is the growth of tiny collections of inflammatory cells (granulomas) in different parts of your body.
 Doctors believe sarcoidosis results from the body’s immune system responding to an unknown substance, most likely something inhaled from the air.
 Someone with an itchy scalp should not assume they have sarcoidosis, however, unless other symptoms are present, including: